-Students wishing to be admitted to the collaborative program must apply to a home department through the School of Graduate Studies (SGS) Online Application.
-In the Collaborative Programs section of the application, please indicate that you are also applying to the Asia-Pacific Studies program.
+Applicants wishing to be admitted to the collaborative program must apply to a home department through the School of Graduate Studies (SGS) Online Application.
+In the Collaborative Programs section of the application, please indicate that you are also applying to the Contemporary East and Southeast Asian Studies program (formerly Asia-Pacific Studies).

 Participating Home Departments: